iron-io/functions_ruby/docs/TasksApi.md

 # **tasks_get**
-> TaskWrapper tasks_get(opts)
+> TaskWrapper tasks_get

 Get next task.

 Gets the next task in the queue, ready for processing.
-Titan may return <=n tasks.
 Consumers should start processing tasks in order.
-Each returned task is set to `status` \"running\" and `started_at` is set to the current time.
 No other consumer can retrieve this task.

 ### Example
 ```ruby